Shaan Hundal: Club career

 In April 2021, he signed with Fort Lauderdale CF in USL League One (who later re-branded to Inter Miami II upon their move to MLS Next Pro in 2022).
 He scored his first goal for the club on April 17, in a 1-0 victory over South Georgia Tormenta FC.
 On May 2, he scored a brace in a 2-1 victory over the Richmond Kickers.
 In his first season with the club, he led the team in scoring with 11 goals.
 At the end of the season, he was named a USL League One Second Team All-Star and was a finalist for the league's Young Player of the Year award.
 In July 2022, he signed a short-term loan agreement with their Major League Soccer parent club, Inter Miami CF.

-In January 2023, he joined Vancouver FC in the Canadian Premier League.
+In January 2023, Hundal joined newly-established Canadian Premier League side Vancouver FC.
+On April 22, he scored the first ever goal in the club's history, opening the score-sheet in an eventual 2-1 league win against York United FC, which also represented Vancouver's first ever victory.
+He began the season on a hot streak, scoring five goals in the first nine matches, ultimately finishing the season with six goals and added one assist, the club declined his option for the 2024 season.

+In November 2023, he returned to Valour FC, ahead of the 2024 season, signing a multi-year contract.
+The club had previously attempted to sign him in the summer of 2023, but was not able to reach a deal with Vancouver on a move.
+He scored seven goals in his debut season with the club, including six in his final 13 appearances.

+In July 2025, he moved to York United in a player swap, with Markiyan Voytsekhovskyy moving to Valour FC in return, signing for the remainder of 2025 with an option for 2026.
+On August 24, 2025, he scored four goals in a 5-1 victory over Pacific FC, becoming the second player in league history to do so.

 International career

-Born in Canada, to parents of Sikh Punjabi orgin, Hundal is eligible for the national teams of Canada and India.

 In November 2013, Hundal made his debut in the Canadian youth program at a Canada U15 identification camp.
 After attending multiple camps with the Canada U15, Canada U17, and Canada U18 teams, he was called up to the Canada U20 team for the first time for a camp in November 2016.
 He was subsequently named to the roster for the 2017 CONCACAF U-20 Championship, where he scored his first international goal against Antigua and Barbuda U20 on February 23, 2017.
 In January 2018, he was called to a camp with the Canada U23 team.

+Personal life

+Hundal speaks fluent English and Punjabi.
+His favourite soccer players include Luis Suarez and Sergio Agüero, and he is also a fan of Manchester City.